sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Note that whenever student submit the lab result, they always have to go to the `assigment-submission` directory

-- CND students should ignore `waveland` section
+- CND/CNA students should ignore `waveland` section

 # Building a Spring Boot App (lab #1)